A River in the Animal is Damned

 All is Lost

-The final days of May 2020 marked the release of All is Lost, a medieval short that I directed starring Juan Raúl Díaz Fábrega, Maxmilián Hruška, and Issy Mccallum Stewart.
-Extremely grateful to the team of Prague Film School students who crewed this shoot and Lokomotiv Studio, in Brazil, who did the color grade, titles, and visual effects.
-With stunning cinematography by Felipe Corvello, haunting sound design by Kirk Pearson, and a mesmerizing score by Quarter Davis, this was a piece born of real commitment, as it’s not easy to produce a costume period drama on a shoestring budget.
+The final day of May 2020 marked the release of my medieval short film, All is Lost.
+The film stars Juan Raúl Díaz Fábrega, Maxmilián Hruška, and Issy Mccallum Stewart.
+Extremely grateful to the entire team of Prague Film School students that made this film possible and Lokomotiv Studio, in Brazil, who did the color grade, titles, and visual effects.
+With stunning cinematography by Felipe Corvello, haunting sound design by Kirk Pearson, and a mesmerizing score by Quarter Davis, this was a piece born of passion and commitment, as it’s not easy to produce a costume period drama on a shoestring budget.
 But we did it.
 Poster design by Jakub Tranta.

 Summary: When a Marauder takes over the country, sets fire to the castles, and kills their lord, two doomed knights set off on horseback to join the battle against him.
 They don’t get far.

 At the end of February 2020, my virtual reality adaptation of Franz Kafka’s The Metamorphosis, VRwandlung had its Canadian Premiere at the Goethe-Institut Montreal as a part of Nuit Blanche: an all-night event, once a year, that began in 2003.
 During this one night, institutions and spaces throughout the city host music, audiovisual installations, standup comedy, and more.
 This exhibition marked the final showing of VRwandlung before COVID-19 began to shut down cultural events around the world.
 Very grateful to Tomi Grgicevic for the video he made that captured the installation.